Photo of John Emmanuel

 It’s a tale as old as time: A U.S. insurance broker wants to place bespoke coverage for its U.S. client.
 Sometimes, it’s a layer within a commercial tower.
 Perhaps there are some participating admitted (licensed) U.S. carriers, mixed in with an array of eligible surplus lines insurers.
 But alas, satisfying all layers through the admitted and surplus lines markets proves allusive, so the broker approaches an unauthorized carrier in Bermuda, a European country, or another non-U.S. jurisdiction.
 It makes sense, right?
 The broker tried its best to find coverage another way, and it wants to do right by its client.Read More UK, Bermuda and EU Markets: For US Business, Ditch Direct Procurement, Go Surplus Lines

-In this episode, John Emmanuel and Zachary Lerner unpack one of the hottest regulatory topics in surplus lines: group insurance.
+In the third episode of our Surplus Lines 360 series, John Emmanuel and Zachary Lerner unpack one of the hottest regulatory topics in surplus lines: group insurance.
 Learn how affiliated and unaffiliated groups are treated under the NRRA, why “home state” determination drives compliance and tax obligations, and the state-by-state rules that can make or break a group structure.Read More Demystifying Surplus Lines Group Insurance

 Join Troutman Pepper Locke Partners John Emmanuel and Zachary Lerner as they break down the critical role of surplus lines brokers in insurance transactions.
 Learn the distinctions between admitted and surplus lines markets, the unique responsibilities brokers shoulder, and the regulatory requirements that shape their relationships with agents.
 Gain practical insights into enforcement actions and the importance of careful delegation in surplus lines placements.Read More Understanding the Surplus Lines Broker’s Role: Key Responsibilities and Regulatory Insights